quacksouls/bitburner/doc/guide/reboot1.md

 would grant you $1m and the program `BruteSSH.exe`.
 It is worth waiting to unlock and buy `CashRoot Starter Kit` from Sector-12.

+## Purchased servers

+You have been using servers found on the network of the game world to hack servers on the same network.
+Now that you have a source of income, you can purchase new servers and run your scripts on those purchased servers to hack servers in the game world.
+While you are waiting to unlock all Augmentations from Sector-12, your goal for now should be to automate these tasks:

+1. Purchase as many servers as possible.
+You can purchase a maximum of 25 servers.
+1. Copy your script `hack.js` over to each purchased server.
+Then use the purchased server to hack a common target.
+1. Your deploy script must ensure that any server you want to target is already compromised.
+In particular, the deploy script must ensure the following:
+    - You have the Hack stat required by the target server.
+    - Open as many ports as required by the target server.
+    - Run `NUKE.exe` against the target to gain root access.
+    - Copy `hack.js` over to a purchased server.
+    - Run the script on the purchased server and direct it to hack the target.
+      Use as many threads as the RAM of the purchased server allows.

+Keep your deploy script separate from the `hack.js` script.
+You want your deploy script to handle all the logic necessary to compromise a target server.
+Furthermore, your deploy script should figure out how many threads can be used to run `hack.js` on a purchased server.
+Meanwhile your script `hack.js` should contain the bare minimum code required to hack, grow, or weaken a target server.
+The lower is the RAM required by `hack.js`, the more threads you can use to run the script.

+Why would you want to waste money to buy a server to do what can normally be done by means of a world server?
+An answer to this question can be summarized
+as: RAM.
+The servers you find in the game world usually have limited RAM.
+Some world servers have 0GB RAM; you cannot run scripts on that server.
+The maximum amount of RAM a world server can have is $2^{11} = 2,048$ GB.
+Contrast that with the maximum of $2^{20} = 1,048,576$ GB (or approximately 1.049PB) of RAM a purchased server can have.
+A purchased server allows you to run your hack script using an order of magnitude or more threads than any world server.

 [[TOC](README.md "Table of Contents")] [[Previous](program.md "Programs and factions")]